 Starting this essay was a bit intimidating for me.
 As the first essay of the semester in a class that I felt was somewhat above my head this process was something that I wasn’t exactly excited for.
 However, once I began writing and thinking critically about what I was reading in The Tempest the assignment didn’t seem so daunting.

 The beginnings of this essay actually stemmed from a cluster of ideas that I had about The Tempest.
-Originally I wanted to analyze the idea of hierarchies within the play, but then moved towards thinking about the character of Miranda and her role in the play.
+Originally I wanted to analyze the idea of social hierarchies within the play, but then moved towards thinking about the character of Miranda and her role as a woman in the play.

 Once I felt I had a solid (maybe a bit excessive) outline for the paper I decided to try a first draft.
 This draft was full of a lot of information, but not much analysis.
 After getting some peer feedback in class, I went back to the essay and attempted to find a narrower focus.